Muslim ibn al-Hajjaj: Sources

+Several sources became prominent loci for learning about the biography of Muslim.
+The History of Baghdad by al-Khatib al-Baghdadi, produced in the 11th century, formed the basis of all subsequent descriptions of his life in Islamic sources.
+For example, the complete biography of Muslim in the History of Islam by al-Dhahabi contains 27 reports, 11 of which (41%) come from Al-Baghdadi's History.
+The second most important source for information about Muslim's life,was the History of Nishapur of al-Hakim al-Nishapuri.
+The History of Baghdad itself, which contains 14 reports about Muslim, took half of them (7) from the History of Nishapur.

+Sahih Muslim

+In the mid-9th century, Muslim composed a collection of what he considered entirely sahih hadith, now known as Sahih Muslim.
+Today, it is considered one of the six canonical books of hadith in Sunni Islam.
+In particular, it along with Sahih al-Bukhari are considered the two pre-eminent collections in this canon; together they are called the Sahihayn.
+Figures on the number of hadiths in this book vary from three to twelve thousand, depending on whether duplicates are included, or only the text is.
+Muslim's collection has a substantial overlap with Sahih al-Bukhari: according to Al-Jawzaqi, 2,326 traditions are shared between the two.
+The collections also roughly share 2,400 narrators; only 430 of the narrators in Sahih al-Bukhari are not found in Sahih Muslim, and only 620 narrators in Sahih Muslim are not found in Sahih al-Bukhari.

 Legacy

-The Sunni scholar, Ishaq Ibn Rahwayh was first to recommend Muslim's work.
+The scholar of Ahlus-Sunnah, Ishaq Ibn Rahwayh was first to recommend Muslim's work.

 Ishaq's contemporaries did not at first accept this; Abu Zur‘a al-Razi objected that Muslim had omitted too much material which Muslim himself recognised as authentic and that he included transmitters who were weak.

 Ibn Abi Hatim (d.
 327/938) later accepted Muslim as "trustworthy, one of the hadith masters with knowledge of hadith"; but this contrasts with much more fulsome praise of Abu Zur‘a and also his father Abu Hatim.
 It is similar with Ibn al-Nadim.

-Muslim's book gradually increased in stature such that it is considered among Sunni Muslims the most authentic collections of hadith, second only to Sahih Bukhari.
+Muslim's book gradually increased in stature such that it is considered among Ahlus-Sunnah the most authentic collections of hadith, second only to Sahih Bukhari.